Welcome to the Houston Texans team page.

 Houston Texans Next Game Pick

-Take the Houston Texans to cover the spread at (+2.5) on Sunday
+Take the Giants to cover the spread at home in this battle on Sunday.

-Check out the Bears vs Texans week 3 picks and predictions from our NFL experts below.
+Check out the Giants vs Texans week 10 picks and predictions from our NFL experts below.

 Week 1: Indianapolis Colts vs Houston Texans